pola90901/Execustion-Time-Tool/README.md

 opertating sequence :
-1) type in the start and finish line numbers from the .lss file(Listing File).
+1) type in the start and finish line numbers of the desired function from the .lss file(Listing File).
 2) browse you local PC/laptop for the .lss file (Listing File).
 3) click submit
 4)enjoy ! :)